Kalman Filter-based Sensing in Communication Systems with Clock Asynchronism: Introduction

 In this paper, referring to the perceptive mobile networks, we propose a novel Kalman Filter (KF)-based UL JCAS sensing scheme to accurately estimate the ranges and locations of the UE and dumb scatterers in the presence of clock asynchronism between bi-static UE and BS.
 Unlike existing techniques, our method does not require to know the location of the UE, and maintains the linearity of the sensing parameter estimation problem so that the conventional sensing algorithms, such as spectrum analysis techniques, can be applied.

 We first use a two-dimensional (2D) multiple signal classification (MUSIC)-based angle-of-arrival (AoA) estimation method to estimate the AoAs of multipaths and form a spatial filter to separate the incident signals with different AoAs.
-Then, we propose a MUSIC-based decoupled range and Doppler estimation (DRDE) method to estimate DPOs and ranges.
+Then, we propose a MUSIC-based decoupled range and Doppler estimation (DRDE) method to estimate Doppler frequency plus CFO (DPO) and ranges.
 A KF-based CSI enhancer is introduced during the DRDE processing to suppress the noise-like time-varying TO terms.
 Finally, we propose a UL bi-static localization method to first locate UE, and subsequently locate the dumb scatterers accurately using the bi-static system.

-The main contributions of this paper are summarized as follows. \begin{itemize} \item[1.]
-We propose an expanded 2D MUSIC-based AoA estimation method that exploits the CSIs over all packets to estimate the accurate AoAs.
-Then, we use the estimated AoAs to construct a spatial filter to separate the UL communication CSIs with different AoAs.
-This enables to identify the UE and scatterers in different angles.